KellumDev/backend-test/README.md

 - Could add custom sanitation to eliminate SQL injections.
 - Could add dto to parse and handle request bodies from the client.
 - Could add indexing to improve performance.
-- Implementation of CORS to allow the connection of a client.
+- Implementation of CORS to efficiently handle the connection of a client.